jlgingrich/NYTGames/README.md

 ## How to use

-Each supported game is defined in a module that has these methods.
-Of these, you probably want `getCurrentGame` or, if the game supports it, `getGame`.
+Each supported game is represented as a type that implements `IGame` and some combination of `ICurrentGame` and `IHistoryGame`.

+`IGame` provides access to the `parse` method, which parses the raw JSON representation of the game into a structured F# data type.
+This is typically not reqired.

+`ICurrentGame` provides access to the following methods:

-- `getRaw`: Gets a raw unparsed JSON string description of the puzzle from NYT.
-Usually contains unneccessary data that are ignored when parsed.
+- `getCurrentRaw`: Gets a raw unparsed JSON string description of the current puzzle from NYT.
+Contains unneccessary data that are ignored when parsed.
-- `parse`: Parses the raw JSON string into a structured type that better represents the actual puzzle information and is easier to work with in F#.
-- `getCurrentGame`: Gets a description of the puzzle for the system's current date.
+- `getCurrentGame`: Gets a description of the puzzle for the current date, as determined by the New York Times website.
 All games provide this.

+`IHistoryGame` provides access to the following methods:

+- `getRaw`: Gets a raw unparsed JSON string description of the specified puzzle from NYT.
+Contains unneccessary data that are ignored when parsed.
 - `getGame`: Gets a description of the puzzle on a specific date.
 Not all games currently provide this due to technical limitations.

 ## Supported Games